1993–94 Golden State Warriors season

 The 1993–94 Golden State Warriors season was the 48th season for the Golden State Warriors in the National Basketball Association, and their 31st season in the San Francisco Bay Area.

+Season summary

+Off-season

-Despite finishing with a 34–48 record the previous season, the Warriors received the third overall pick in the 1993 NBA draft, and selected shooting guard Penny Hardaway from the University of Memphis, but soon traded him to the Orlando Magic in exchange for power forward, and top draft pick Chris Webber from the University of Michigan; Webber was selected as the first overall pick in the draft by the Magic.
+Despite finishing with a 34–48 record the previous season, the Warriors received the third overall pick in the 1993 NBA draft, and selected shooting guard Penny Hardaway from the University of Memphis, but soon traded him to the Orlando Magic in exchange for rookie power forward, and top draft pick Chris Webber from the University of Michigan; Webber was selected as the first overall pick in the draft by the Magic.
 During the off-season, the team signed free agent Avery Johnson.
+However, the Warriors lost All-Star guard Tim Hardaway, and sixth man Šarūnas Marčiulionis to knee injuries, as both players would miss the entire regular season.